briankohnen/liri-node-app/README.md

 # liri-node-app
-Language interpretation app that gives back data based on user inputted parameters
+Language interpretation (like Siri's 'Speech Interpretation') app that takes in a user's input to grab information through different API calls and return data.